ArginAslanian/Zero-Trust-IAM-Microsoft-365-Security/README.md

 ## Project Documentation

-For a high-level look at the identity hardening, Conditional Access, MFA, SSO, testing, and validation process. view implementation.md.
+For a high-level look at the identity hardening, Conditional Access, MFA, SSO, testing, and validation process, see implementation.md.